bytefish/DwdAnalysis/README.md

     [TD_10]         [real] NULL
 ) ON [PRIMARY]
 ```

-In the following section we can see how to import the data using the DWD Open Data and .NET,
-but to not get lost in technical details, let's assume the hardest part of writing the data
-to the RDBMS is done.

 We can now have fun with the data, Common Table Expressions (CTE) and WINDOW functions allow
 to write a very clean query to identify heat streaks.